glitch-daracova/omnipendium/🔻GlitchDaracova.md

 I was born on [ Terra](🌎Terra.md), August 29, some year in the New Age.

 I named myself in honor of my favorite main protagonist and author insert character.
 It amuses me to refer to my creation in the first person, and I will do so throughout the [ Omnipendium](index.md).
-You can't stop me.
+The lack of distinction between Glitch the character and Glitch the author is on purpose, and you can't stop me.

 I had several adventures personally, some highlights you can read about in my books.